EdmanQ/playwright_javascript-happiness/README.md

 # playwright_javascript-happiness
-Simle repo for automate api and ui tests with playwright
+Simple repo for automate api and ui tests with playwright